 The Middle East has long been on my bucket list, so when I found a group trip to Jordan last year, just as Covid restrictions started to ease, I knew it had my name on it.
 I’m in my early 30s and my husband and I were planning to start a family at the time.
 I thought, “If I don’t go now, I never will.”

-My husband is a homebody, whereas I have a strong adventurous streak, so I’m used to travelling on bigger trips without him.
+My husband is a homebody, whereas I have a strong adventurous streak, so I’m used to traveling on bigger trips without him.
 We complement each other well, but he doesn’t want to do long-haul hiking or far-flung escapes, just as I’d opt out of a five-day golfing holiday.
 We’re both happy doing what we do best, without holding the other person back.

 I wasn’t expecting to be pregnant when I booked the trip

-All this meant that I was really drawn to the idea of travelling to Jordan with a hand-picked group of people like me, who share my love of different cultures and new experiences.
+All this meant that I was really drawn to the idea of traveling to Jordan with a hand-picked group of people like me, who share my love of different cultures and new experiences.
 Still, I wasn’t expecting to be pregnant: I booked the trip in November, but it wasn’t until December that my husband and I found out that we were expecting our first baby.

 Obviously, that changed things as the decision to travel was no longer just about me.
 We talked it through a lot.
 I also consulted my doctor at my 11-week scan.
 Her advice was that as long as I felt okay, I should go ahead – but remember to drink lots of water and wear compression socks on the plane.
 Equally, my husband encouraged me.
 His attitude was, “It’s what you want to do.
 As long as you feel fine with it, you should go.”

 Even though all my loved ones supported my decision to travel while pregnant to Jordan, the reactions I faced more generally took me by surprise.
-I live in quite a conservative area of Iowa and lots of people were shocked that I was travelling solo.
+I live in quite a conservative area of Iowa and lots of people were shocked that I was traveling solo.
 They implied I should make my husband come along.
 It made me doubt my decisions.

 Perhaps that explains my meltdown in the toilets at JFK airport as I was about to set off in March 2022.
 Suddenly in that moment, after weeks of planning and talking about the trip, everything became very real.
 En-route, and 16 weeks pregnant, I called my mum in tears saying, “My baby hasn’t even arrived yet and I’m worried I’m a bad mum for doing what I want to do.”